How to Protect Your Rights when Detained by Law Enforcement in Texas?

 Regardless of whether you are detained or arrested, it is in your best interests to contact a Coryell County criminal defense attorney to discuss your legal options.

-What to Do if You Have Been Detained by Police?
+What to Do If You Have Been Detained by Police?

 While it may be difficult to remain calm when you are about to get detained by law enforcement, you should do your best to keep a cool head and be polite with the police officers.